NICEXAI/quick-comment/README.md

 # quick-comment
-Tampermonkey script for quick comment on CSDN
+Tampermonkey script for quick comment on CSDN.